michaelpwest/phaser-typescript-template/README.md

 - **Deploy to mobile:** [Capacitor by Ionic](https://capacitorjs.com/) is used for mobile deployment, with commands like `npm run deploy:ios` and `npm run deploy:android` available for simple mobile deployment.
 - **App icon:** An app icon can be added to `resources/icon.png` and will be generated in the necessary formats for iOS or Android when deploying to mobile.
-- **Saving storage to mobile:** Mobile storage is supported for saving storage such as the high score chosen locale.
+- **Saving storage to mobile:** Mobile storage is supported for saving storage such as the chosen locale.
 - **Scaling to mobile:** Any mobile device in landscape will scale and display the game correctly, setting up a playable area using a 16:9 aspect ratio.

 ### Locales